Carrier Global Corporation research snapshot

 Valuation and margin of safety

-At $70.10, the market already expects an earnings recovery from FY2025 GAAP results and places weight on adjusted EPS guidance.
-Margin of safety improves if free cash flow rises and leverage falls, or if the stock resets closer to the $60 to $65 support area without fundamental damage.
+At $61.81, the market still prices in an earnings recovery from a high-quality HVAC franchise, but the post-earnings drop shows the premium is fragile when margins miss.
+Margin of safety improves if free cash flow and leverage improve, or if the stock holds the $60 zone without further fundamental damage.

 Source-backed data